LeBreton Flats

 Originally a residential area, much of the northern portion of the Flats is now occupied by the Canadian War Museum and the National Holocaust Monument.
 Pimisi station, a station on Ottawa's LRT system, is also in LeBreton Flats.
-About half of the total area, on the south side of the Sir John A. Macdonald Parkway, is undergoing redevelopment.
+About half of the total area, on the south side of the Kichi Zibi Mikan, is undergoing redevelopment.
 The population was 620 (2016 Census), up from 373 (2011 Census), and 57 in 2006 and 50 in 2001.

 Early history

 Founding

 LeBreton Flats was named after Lieutenant John LeBreton (1779–1848), one of Nepean Township's first settlers (c.
 1819) and a hero of the War of 1812.
 As an officer in the Royal Newfoundland Regiment between April and October 1812, he acted as adjutant to the Voltigeurs Canadiens.
 LeBreton purchased the area in 1820, a purchase which has been described as solely for the purpose of capitalizing on the construction of the planned Rideau Canal.

 The account, according to his detractors, goes as follows.
 In 1820, LeBreton lived at the community of Britannia, west of Ottawa and overheard Lord Dalhousie explain that the intended plan for the Rideau Canal was from Dow's Lake to the Chaudière Falls, directly crossing the flats.
 LeBreton bought the land for £499, before Lord Dalhousie had a chance to purchase the territory.
 LeBreton then offered to sell the land to Dalhousie for £3000.
 Dalhousie recognized LeBreton's land speculation and was so infuriated he decided to move the canal to Entrance Bay, the current location where the canal enters into the Ottawa River.
 This significantly raised the cost of the canal, as it was a longer route and additional locks were now required.
 At the same time, Dalhousie purchased neighbouring Barracks Hill as part of the agreement, which would become Parliament Hill.

 For his part, LeBreton vigorously maintained that he had purchased the land fairly at a public auction and that he had been grievously wronged by Dalhousie and those in the community who took the Governor General's side.
 LeBreton claimed he was one of the few to grasp the commercial value of the flats and that he had begun to make offers to acquire land there as early as 1818, well before the canal was approved or any route revealed.
 LeBreton presented Dalhousie with a lengthy written defence against the allegations.
 These arguments Dalhousie somewhat peremptorily dismissed, entrenching the notion of LeBreton as a swindler in local legend.